 Paty is a peer reviewer for the Teacher Education Advancement Network's academic journal as well as the Journal of Research in Special Educational Needs.
 She has also been an external examiner for Plymouth University and the University of East London, and was previously an evaluator for selected research programmes at the Greek Ministry of Education (2009-2011).

 Barriers to inclusive education; social construction and social justice; teachers' and practitioners' professionalism; different types of transitions in education.

-2017 onwards: Chair of Trustees for EUTOPIA charity.
+2017 onwards: Founder of EUTOPIA social enterprise.

 2013-onwards: External examiner for the Education and Community Field Board in partnership with AKMI (Greece), University of East London